HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-20-contact-us-email.md

 ## Decision Drivers

-- The "Contact Us" method should not be (or feel) like a black box
+- The "Contact Us" method should not be (or feel) like a black box.
-- Incoming messages should be easy/simple to triage, respond to, and escalate to the appropriate channels
+- Incoming messages should be easy/simple to triage, respond to, and escalate to the appropriate channels.
+- Users should have clarity on how their messages are received, processed, and addressed.
+- To maintain transparency, it should be possible to implement a feedback loop that keeps users informed of the status of their inquiries (e.g. providing confirmation of receipt, updates on the progress, and resolutions).

 ## Options Considered